hishamcse/Data-Structures-and-Algorithms-Specialization/README.md

 This repository contains all the solutions of all assignments, starter files and other materials related to this specialization.
 [Data Structures & Algorithms](https://www.coursera.org/specializations/data-structures-algorithms) <br/><br/>

 Course 1 implemented using both C++ & Java.
 Others are implemented in Java.
-I will add C++ codes for other courses when my C++ implementation will be completed.<br /><br />
+I will add C++ codes for other courses when my C++ implementation will be completed.<br />
+I will update the repository when the rest of the courses will finished

 ### Course 1 (Algorithmic Toolbox [https://www.coursera.org/learn/algorithmic-toolbox])
   * Week 1 - Programming Challenges